emilyjspencer/Notes/Natural_Language_Processing/README.md

 * The 'Natural language' in Natural Language Processing - refers to a language that is used for everyday communication e.g. English, French etc
-* NLP can an be described as any kind of computer manipulation of natural language to process and analyze large amounts of natural language corpora
+* NLP can an be described as any kind of computer manipulation of natural language to process, interpret and analyze large amounts of natural language corpora
 * Helps to understand a set of abstract rules from text and the relationship that language has with another
 * Some examples of technologies that are based on NLP include:  predictive text, machine translation
 * In academia, NLP is commonly known as computational linguistics
+* Its roots can be found in Alan Turing's article “Computing Machinery and Intelligence,” - a seminal paper on artificial intelligence.

 ### NLP Use cases